jordanlandry/netflix-redesign/README.md

 ## Built With

-React - A JavaScript library for building user interfaces TypeScript - A typed superset of JavaScript that scales Netflix API - A movie and TV show database provided by Netflix
+[React](https://reactjs.org/docs/getting-started.html) - A JavaScript library for building user interfaces [TypeScript](https://reactjs.org/docs/getting-started.html) - A typed superset of JavaScript that scales